buwilliams/bliss-0.2/README.md

 - improvement: reworking navigation layout for bliss (modals)
 - feature: list projects pane
 - test: ensure export feature still works
+- bug: todo.json is not converted to new json format yet, sigh...

 ## Done this week

+- move app state manager to library (consider using different state manager and don't force new apps to have it right away)

 - bug: delete always collapsed
 - bug: delete always went to parent